scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Wildcard Addressing {#serv-disc}

-SCION allows endpoints to use wildcard addresses in the control plane routing to designate any core AS, e.g. to place requests for core segments or down segments during path lookup.
-These wildcard addresses are of the form I-0, to designate any AS in ISD I and here "0" is the wildcard for the AS.
-For more information, see [](#wildcard).
+SCION endpoints use wildcard AS `0:0:0` to designate any core AS, e.g. to place requests for core segments or down segments during path lookup.
+These wildcard addresses are of the form I-0, to designate any AS in ISD I. For more information, see [](#wildcard).

 ## Avoiding Circular Dependencies and Partitioning